 Fr.
 Gerry+ and Peg have lived in Whatcom Co. most of their adult lives.
 They graduated from Hope College and were married in Michigan in 1973 before leaving on the world’s longest honeymoon.
 They have yet to return home.
 They have one married daughter, Amanda, son-in-law Nathan, and 3 grandchildren.

 Fr.
 Gerry+ welcomes you to stop by for a chat and coffee any time and hopes to worship with you Sundays at 11 am at St. Brendan’s.

 Fr.
 Thom Blair is a follower of Jesus Christ and a happily married father of four.
-He holds a Masters of Divinity degree and has been in ordained ministry for 5 years and lay ministry since his youth.
+He holds a Masters of Divinity degree and has been in ordained ministry since 2015 and lay ministry since his youth.
 He has served as editor of several academic works including the Hebrew-English Interlinear ESV Old Testament and the James volume of the Lexham Context Commentary.
 He enjoys playing the guitar, reading, household projects, and coffee.
 Lots of coffee.

 Director of Music